cabforum/cabforum.org/content/posts/2020/2020-10-20-2020-10-20-minutes-of-the-server-certificate-working-group.md

 ## Network Security Subcommittee

 _Presenter:_ Neil Dunbar (Trustcor)
 _Note Taker:_ Ben Wilson (Mozilla)
 _Presentation:_ [Network Subcommittee Update (Summary)][1]
 _Presentation:_ [Network Subcommittee Update (Main)][2]

 Neil presented slides showing the focus of the Subcommittee.

-Slide 3- problem statement and objectives – the NCSSRs are some times hard to interpret and were written with older technologies in mind.
+Slide 3 - problem statement and objectives – the NCSSRs are some times hard to interpret and were written with older technologies in mind.
 New technologies, however, also bring in new complexities.
 We want to allow new technologies and remove ambiguities.

-Slide 4- E.g. multi-spectrum DNS. – perform multiple CAA verfications geographically dispersed.
+Slide 4 - E.g. multi-spectrum DNS. – perform multiple CAA verifications geographically dispersed.
 How do different data centers or cloud providers affect audits?
 How are the NCSSRs 2. (m)(n)(o) measured in a shared responsibility model?

 Slide 5 – We would like the NCSSRs to get to how you deploy.
 We need to get to a point where everybody agrees on what a term means.
 E.g. what does “system account” mean?